DreamJarsAI/ThematicAnalysis/README.md

 `AutoThemeGenerator` is a package that allows you to perform qualitative analysis using OpenAI's GPT models.

+## User inputs
+Users are only required to specify the folder location where their interview transcripts are stored.
+Accepted formats of transcripts include `PDF`, `.docx`, and `.txt` (prefered).`AutoThemeGenerator` assumes that each document is a transcript of one interviewed participant.

 ## Requirements
 ### Required packages
 To use `AutoThemeGenerator`, you are required to have the following packages installed: